mmz-srf/passbolt-helm/README.md

 If you want to import your passwords from keepass or csv, it is recommended to scale to 1.
 Database concurrency is not well managed while importing.

-HA Mode uses MariaDB Galera and Redis clusters.
+HA Mode uses MariaDB Galera cluster and Redis cluster.

+You must have at least 3 worker nodes.

 If you are ok with the above points, review the values-ha.yaml file and deploy the HA mode with: